Feder Research Group in Evolutionary Dynamics

 Genome Sciences PhD student

 Hunter received his BA in Biochemistry from the University of Washington.
-During his rotation, Hunter developed a pipeline to call SNVs from spatial transcriptomic data.
-Now, he is developing models of cellular competition among epithelial cells.
+Hunter is developing models of cellular competition among epithelial cells.

 Yingnan Gao